Boavizta/platypus/README.md

 </h1>

 <h3 align="center">
-    Platypus is a plug and play decision-making tool for reporting, understanding and tackling IT environmental impacts from the infrastructure point of view.
-Regulate workloads and usage of your IT infrastructures to lower impacts, as Platypuses regulate the temperature of their bodies !
+    Regulate workloads and usage of your IT infrastructures to lower environmental impacts, as Platypuses regulate the temperature of their bodies !
 </h3>

 ---